Leif: Ants are extremely strong, are we right?

 Leif: Then, this job must be like child's play to them.

 Vi: This went from worst job to best job pretty quick...
 If you're an ant, at least.

 Ants are able to carry several times their own body weight.
 In fiction, especially in cartoons, this is exaggerated for fun, making them able to carry a whole pie/banana/chicken/watermelon/whatever.
-Often, they'll steal some picknickers' food.
-This sometimes applies to giant ants
+Often, they'll steal some picnickers' food.

 - There's a Hard Yakka ad that features ants chanting the name as they carry away large food items.